 INTRODUCTION

-The Case Study Elements are integral components of the Open Museum project, designed to showcase diverse artworks that serve as case studies for the research conducted within the PERCEIVE project.
-These elements utilize space frame structures made from 25mm square aluminum tubing, providing a durable and visually appealing framework for housing the artworks.
-At present, there are eight unique Case Study Elements, each with a volume of 1 to 1.25 cubic meters, offering engaging ways for the public to interact with the artworks on exhibit.
-Visitors can explore the beauty of these artworks while gaining an understanding of their ephemeral nature and the scientific aspects that contribute to their preservation.
-The Case Study Elements can be exhibited individually or combined into the larger Open Museum structure, creating a socio-cultural area for shared experiences.
+The Case Study Elements are integral components of the Open Space Museum (OSM) platform.
+They are modular exhibition structures designed to present artworks, cultural narratives, and research-based content in interactive ways.
+These elements utilize space frame structures made from 25 mm square aluminum tubing, providing a durable and visually distinctive framework for housing artworks, digital media, and interactive installations.
+At present, there are eight unique Case Study Elements, each with a volume of approximately 1 to 1.25 cubic meters, offering engaging ways for the public to encounter artworks and cultural material while encouraging exploration, participation, and interpretation.
+Visitors can experience the aesthetic qualities of the works while also gaining insight into broader themes such as artistic process, cultural heritage, material transformation, and the evolving relationship between art, science, and technology.
+The Case Study Elements can be exhibited individually or combined into the larger Open Space Museum structure, creating a socio-cultural environment for shared experiences, artistic interaction, and public dialogue.

 THE CASE STUDY ELEMENTS